ueberdosis/hocuspocus/docs/server/hooks.md

 );
 ```

+If you want to import HTML, you have to [convert it to Tiptap-compatible JSON first](https://tiptap.dev/api/utilities/html/#generate-json-from-html)

 However, we expect you to return a Y.js document from the `onLoadDocument` hook, no matter where it’s from.

 ```js